noenic/ShareFall/README.md

 - The IP system needs to be reworked, the goal is that everything works regardless of the network.

+- Some parts of the shortcut are based on text in an entry, normally it should work with English and French language devices.
+If you ever use another language you will have to modify the text comparison

 ## Configuration